johanbove/johanbove.github.io/_posts/2015-10-04-OneDrive-Windows10-Woes.md

 At the end of the day I am a little confused here.

- - Does Microsoft not want its customers on Windows to use OneDrive as the main storage for the their files?
+ - Does Microsoft not want its customers on Windows to use OneDrive as the main storage for important files?
  - Are we supposed to keep the files within the local "My Documents" folder and the OneDrive "Documents" manually in sync?
- - Are we supposed to see OneDrive not as our main storage location, but onle as an **extra** remote folder to share files and make these accessible to others?
+ - Are we supposed to see OneDrive not as our main storage location, but only as an **extra** remote folder to share files and make these accessible to others?
  - Why can't we just make one of our local "My Documents" folders behave like "OneDrive" folders?
 Why do we need an extra location on our hard drives for OneDrive files?

-Why does OneDrive for Windows make it so hard to actually use it?
-The recent "developments" in OneDrive in the Windows 10 implementation has taken away lots of its charm: can't see an file-based overview of files synced in the cloud and on the machine.
-Why did Microsoft remove this excellent feature from OneDrive?
+ - Why does OneDrive for Windows make it so hard to actually use it?

+ The recent "developments" in OneDrive in the Windows 10 implementation has taken away lots of its charm: we can't see an file-based overview of files synced in the cloud and on the machine any more for instance.
+It puzzles me as to why Microsoft removed this previously excellent feature from OneDrive.

-Ever since the name changing fiasco of SkyDrive to OneDrive I believe the quality of this application and service to be very questionable.
+Ever since the name changing fiasco of SkyDrive to OneDrive in Windows 8 I believe the quality of this application and service to be very questionable.

 In the end: I wanted to believe in OneDrive as my cloud storage solution, but I just can't trust it due to the above mentioned issues.